 ---|---|

-In addition, fellows can expect to have robust exposure to and gain expertise in the use of laser, argon plasma coagulation, cryotherapy (to include cryobiopsy), electrocautery, balloon and rigid dilation and endobronchial valve placement among other procedures.
+In addition, fellows can expect to gain expertise in the use of laser, argon plasma coagulation, cryotherapy and cryobiopsy electrocautery, balloon and rigid dilation, among other procedures.
+Pleuroscopy procedures will include training on biopsy, lysis of adhesions, and talc poudrage.

-The procedural group also performs in excess of 2,000 diagnostic and therapeutic flexible bronchoscopies, 600-800 endobronchial ultrasound-directed procedures, and 800-900 thoracenteses (to include thoracenteses performed with the use of pleural manometry) yearly.
+The procedural group also performs more than 2,000 diagnostic and therapeutic flexible bronchoscopies, 600-800 endobronchial ultrasound-directed procedures, and 1200 thoracenteses and 500 ultrasound-guided pleural pigtails yearly.

 Call frequency